 How can I watch and stream Sherlock?

-If you’re ready to crack the hardest case of your life, all four seasons of Sherlock are available to watch on Netflix.
+If you’re ready to crack the hardest case of your life, all four seasons of Sherlock are available to watch on Netflix and Amazon Prime.

 Seasons one, two, three and four and the Victorian special can also be purchased on iTunes.
 Both YouTube and Google Play also offer Sherlock.

 Sherlock is also now on BBC iPlayer and Britbox.

 Based on Sir Arthur Conan Doyle’s Sherlock Holmes detective series, Steven Moffat and Mark Gatiss’s crime drama takes Doyle’s Victorian premise and brings it into the present day for a fresh reboot.

 Fans might be able to spot iconic cases like A Study in Scarlet, The Hound of the Baskervilles, and the iconic ‘demise’ of Sherlock with The Final Problem.
 Moving on from the technology of the Victorian era, Sherlock and Watson use a variety of modern techniques to solve each case.

 That being said, there was a Victorian-themed special released on New Year’s Day 2016.
 Titled “The Abominable Bride”, Sherlock enters his mind palace through the use of drugs.
 It famously features the return of Andrew Scott as Professor Moriarty and set the pieces in place for season four.

 Holmes and Watson are brilliantly played by Marvel Cinematic Universe favourites Benedict Cumberbatch and Martin Freeman.
 Elsewhere, Fleabag’s Andrew Scott portrays the villainous Moriarty.
 As Sherlock’s most notorious enemy, Professor Moriarty is a recurring foe across the series.